btc-fan/nil-assignment/README.md

 ## Considerations

-- **System Load**: Running other applications and processes on the benchmarking system can influence the performance metrics captured.
+- **System Load** - Running other applications and processes on the benchmarking system can influence the performance metrics captured.
 For the most accurate results, minimize background processes during benchmarking.
-- **Path Dependencies**: The correct functioning of the tool heavily relies on the accurate specification of paths to the `zkllvm-template` and its related files.
+- **Path Dependencies** - The correct functioning of the tool heavily relies on the accurate specification of paths to the `zkllvm-template` and its related files.
 Ensure paths are correctly set to avoid errors.
-- **Version Compatibility**: The tool has been developed and tested with specific versions of dependencies (e.g., Python 3.10+).
+- **Version Compatibility** - The tool has been developed and tested with specific versions of dependencies (e.g., Python 3.10+).
 Using significantly different versions may lead to unexpected results or errors.
-- **Security Implications**: Running benchmarking tools, especially those executing commands and scripts, carries inherent security risks.
+- **Security Implications** - Running benchmarking tools, especially those executing commands and scripts, carries inherent security risks.
 Always verify the source code and understand the actions performed by the tool before execution.